ghc/ghc/docs/users_guide/using-concurrent.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to make use of multiple CPUs, your program must be linked with
-the :ghc-flag:`-threaded` option (see :ref:`options-linker`).
-Additionally, the
+the :ghc-flag:`-threaded` option (see :ref:`options-linker`), which is the
-following compiler options affect parallelism:
+default today.
+Additionally, the following compiler options affect parallelism:

 .. ghc-flag:: -feager-blackholing
     :shortdesc: Turn on :ref:`eager blackholing <parallel-compile-options>`